caelum/tdd-site/README.md

     ---
     ```

-    The heading will appear in the main page as a little title describing this piece of article
+    The heading will appear in the main page as a little title describing each piece of article.

-  - Article content goes after the header
+  - Article content goes after the header:

     ```
     ---